Podcast: The Ages & Stages of Awesome Adulthood

 I heard you loud and clear!
 How in the world can you add MORE to your already overfull lives?

-In this episode of the broadcast, I tackle the challenges to feeling awesome and being the full-fledged adult you envisioned you’d be by now.
+In this episode of the Brave Writer podcast, I tackle the challenges to feeling awesome and being the full-fledged adult you envisioned you’d be by now.
 Your work as a parent-educator IS one way you are becoming the adult you want to be.
 Let’s discuss.

 As we get older, we go through many different stages of our lives, and it can be challenging to discuss the topic of “Awesome Adulthood” because of this fact.
 Not everybody feels like they’re in a position to add anything to their lives, let alone an awesome new passion, hobby, or career choice.